 Through the generosity of the John and Christine Tortorella Foundation, the SPCA began The Way Home Program, which offers special training, encouragement, and enrichment activities to dogs with behavioral challenges to improve their chances of finding a forever home.
 This life-saving initiative has literally opened doors for many of our dogs that might have otherwise been shut out of adoption.
 More than 100 dogs find loving homes every year through this special program.

 Volunteer canine companions spend their time walking dogs, socializing dogs, and reinforcing training protocols.
 Canine Companions also participate in the programs listed below.

 The SPCA’s trainers run multiple training classes for volunteer canine companions and, on occasion, new adopters.
 Besides basic clicker training, there are classes that focus on walking leash reactive dogs, safely entering and exiting kennels, and working with fearful dogs.

 Behavior Modification Treatment Plans

 Some dogs have specific behaviors that must be modified to help them make an easier transition into a home.
 Our trainers develop treatment plans that include management, training, and enrichment protocols for these dogs.
-For example, a dog with separation anxiety cannot settle alone in a home.
-The treatment plan might include plenty of exercise, basic training, and desensitizing to a crate.
-The dog would practice being left alone for increasing periods of time.

 Dog-to-dog socialization through playgroups is a critical enrichment tool at the SPCA.
 Playgroups benefit dogs and trainers alike – dogs enjoy the physical and mental stimulation of their time together, while trainers get the opportunity to understand more about each dog’s play style and the ways they interact with other dogs, making for more successful adoptions.